 Note that you can select any type of authentication/authorization source for a MAC Authentication service.
 Only a Static Host list of type MAC Address List or MAC Address Regular Expression shows up in the list of authentication sources (of type Static Host List).
-Refer to "Adding and Modifying Static Host Lists " on page 166 for more information.
+Refer to for more information.
 You can also select any other supported type of authentication source.